rewtnull/vagrant-multi-box-handler/README.md

 	in way of suspending multiple boxes at once.
 Well, since I wanted to be able to do so, I wrote this little script.

+	Currently only handling one provider type at a time.

 ARGUMENTS

 	OPTIONS